yaohua32/Deep-Neural-Operators-for-PDEs/README.md

 This repository is an ongoing project, and more DNO frameworks and PDE applications will be added.
 We welcome contributions and collaborations!

 ## 📖 Citation
-If you find this work useful or are interested in our **DGNO** or **PI-MultiONet** methods, please cite our paper:
+If you find this work useful or are interested in our **DGenNO** or **PI-MultiONet** methods, please cite our paper:
 ```
 @article{zang2025dgno,
-  title={DGNO: A Novel Physics-aware Neural Operator for Solving Forward and Inverse PDE Problems based on Deep, Generative Probabilistic Modeling},
+  title={DGenNO: A Novel Physics-aware Neural Operator for Solving Forward and Inverse PDE Problems based on Deep, Generative Probabilistic Modeling},
   author={Zang, Yaohua and Koutsourelakis, Phaedon-Stelios},
   journal={arXiv preprint arXiv:2502.06250},
   year={2025}